 The IRB administrator, the IRB chair, and/or any voting member may request that additional expertise be made available to supplement the expertise of the Board members.
-The decision to use a consultant will be documented on the IRB administrator checklist.
 The Chair and Director of the IRB are responsible for securing this expertise.
-The required expertise will be sought among the MUSC faculty if available and without a conflict of interest in accordance with IRB Member and IRB Consultant Conflict of Interest Policy (Section II.L below).
+The required expertise will be sought among the MUSC faculty if available and without a conflict of interest in accordance with IRB Member Conflict of Interest Policy (Section 4.11 below).
 If the expertise is not available within the MUSC, external consultants will be secured.
 The Chair or designee will specify the concerns/questions requiring expert review and will notify the principal investigator that additional expertise has been secured to review the protocol and/or related documents.
 The IRB Administrator will ensure the expert has all the materials required to review and address the concerns/questions.
 Depending on the request and need for the additional expertise, the chair will ask the expert(s) to discuss concerns/questions with a Board member, document his/her review, and/or attend the relevant convened Board meeting, but will not be allowed a vote.